|

 My 16.5

-is shown above, on the far left, with its trusty companion, an extremely rare
+is shown above, on the far left, with its trusty companion, the

 Concept 2QD Quartz